MomsRetro Kitchen

 Blackstrap molasses is the thickest, darkest and least sweet type of molasses and isn’t recommended for baking.

-More Sugar Baking Tips:
+More Sweet Baking Tips:

 Baking with sugar relies on a bit more science than your average frosting recipe.
 Not only do the ingredients add flavor, they may also serve a specific function like making your cake rise, or binding ingredients together.